LCCC Student Veterans Lounge

 Robert (Bob) H. Flyer, pictured above, was a highly respected colleague and a proud US Navy Veteran, who served in the Vietnam War.
 His passion for veterans helped the Student Veterans Lounge become a reality, with assistance from the LCCC Student Veterans Fund, and now renamed the Bob Flyer Memorial Student Veterans Fund.

-As a direct support organization for Lorain County Community College, the LCCC Foundation manages a number of programmatic funds.
-Often funds are developed to support assistance or programing that the college provides to groups of students with a unique set of needs.
-One such group is military veterans.
+The LCCC Foundation manages a number of programmatic funds.
+Often, funds are developed to support assistance or programing that the college provides to groups of students with a unique set of needs.
+One such group is our military veterans.

 In 2014 the LCCC Foundation launched a micro campaign to raise funds to support services that the College hoped to provide for student veterans.
 A major part of this initiative was to provide a lounge space designated for students who have served our country in the armed forces.
 Many veterans have expressed that one of the most difficult adjustments when transitioning to civilian and student life is the loss of the camaraderie and support systems that they built with those fellow service members.
 The LCCC Student Veterans Lounge is one way that the College extends support to military veterans as they transition to live as a student.
 The lounge is a dedicated study and community space where student veterans can gather to build friendships and support one another as they advance their education.